Birdman247/puzzle/README.md

 The python code is in a text file named crosswordhelper.py.

+It utilizes Flask and BeautifulSoup
+Flask is a micro web framework for Python used for building web applications.
+BeautifulSoup is a Python library for pulling data out of HTML and XML files.
+My Github "temnplate" provides the interface and responses

 Link to the repository for my Interface template: https://github.com/Birdman247/templates

 My name is Zander Bird